PHYSICS 753 : The Dynamic Universe

-- Demonstrate an understanding of the astrophysics of stars, galaxies and the Universe (Capability 1)
+- Explain the astrophysics of stars, galaxies and the Universe.
+(Capability 1)

-- Analyse and evaluate observations of stars, supernovae and gravitational wave events.
+- Analyse and evaluate observations of stars, supernovae and gravitational wave events to understand their nature.
 (Capability 1, 2, 3 and 5)

 - Create estimates of expect populations of astrophysical sources and transients within galaxies and the Universe.
 (Capability 1, 2, 3 and 5)

-- Use a stellar evolution code to create models of stars.
+- Apply stellar evolution models to understand stellar populations.
 (Capability 1, 2 and 3)

-- Communicate the main points of research articles on astrophysics.
+- Explain and communicate the main points of research articles in astrophysics.
 (Capability 1 and 4)

-- Communicate within a group to contrast and compare results.
+- Communicate effectively in a group to compare results and drawn conclusions.
 (Capability 1, 2, 3, 4 and 5)